 14. Thai lights and lanterns

 Pretty lights?
 In shops and at markets across the country you’ll see a particularly pretty piece of Thailand – lamps, lanterns and fairy lights.
 The terracotta lanterns above might max out your luggage allowance, but there’s plenty of packable pretty.

 If you’re in a rush, supermarkets in tourist hubs tend to have a decent selection of ‘stocking stuffer’ type souvenirs – key chains, coin purses and small tokens to bring back to the office.

 Your Thailand shopping survival kit

 Why the anti-theft bag?
 Purely peace of mind.
 While Thailand doesn’t have the notorious pick-pocket problems of many European destinations (and we ourselves *knock on wood* have never experienced theft in Thailand), it’s all about your peace-of-mind while you’re distracted doing other things.
 If you’re headed to especially busy shopping spots like night markets, you’ll definitely want to be as prudent as possible with your valuables.
 There are occasional reports of pick-pockets and purse-snatchings in Thailand’s busiest spots, like Bangkok’s main temples.

 How to beat the heat (and mosquitoes)?

-To love every minute of your Thailand shopping experience, you’ll want to (1) stay comfortable and healthy in strong heat, (2) stay safe from Thailand’s mosquitoes (they use the floating market canals as their headquarters).
-Here’s what to stash in your bag for that inevitable moment when you’re going to melt and die and evaporate all at once:
+To love every minute of your Thailand shopping experience, you’ll want to (1) stay comfortable and healthy in strong heat, (2) stay safe from Thailand’s mosquitoes (they use the floating market canals as their World Headquarters).
+Stash the above in your bag for that inevitable moment when you’re going to melt and die and evaporate all at once.

 As for Koh Samui, for the island’s very best shopping and souvenir ideas (and where to park your husband/person), The Koh Samui Guide – as always – is ready to help.